jacre8/jkparse/README.md

 	    Include quotations around output string values, and escape as necessary to generate valid JSON, so that they can be fed back through this program with corresponding type detection.
-For the sake of subsequent encoding, the type indicator for strings will be 'q' with this option instead of 's' -s, --stringify
+For the sake of subsequent encoding, the type indicator for strings will be 'q' with this option instead of 's'.
+With this option, null values will also be explictily output as null, rather than as empty strings
+	 -s, --stringify
 	    Take the input and output it escaped as a JSON string, without surrounding quotes, whitespace, or shell escapes.
 This is a formatting-only function